-Greenpeace emailed me last week to tell me about a recipe contest they launched, called Think Outside the Can, to raise awareness regarding the destructive and irresponsible tuna fishing practices that many major companies engage in.
+Greenpeace emailed me not long ago to tell me about a recipe contest they launched, called Think Outside the Can, to raise awareness regarding the destructive and irresponsible tuna fishing practices that many major companies engage in.

 Not only do I love tuna, but I love being able to help spread the word about such an important goal.
 I immediately knew I wanted to participate.